The History of This Website

 The only somewhat useful mold I found was a Colour de Verre re-usable mold for napkin rings.
 While the created rings are beautiful, they are too large and too thin for making the required cylinders.
 I tried it and below is a picture of the molds before fusing.

 I also made a circle, with the intent to drill the inside opening out with a diamond hole drill.
-I found the risk of breaking the glass and the work involved too much, and after creating rings I have not pursued that technique any further.
+I found the risk of breaking the glass and the work involved too much, and for now I have not pursued that technique.

 It really comes down to making your own rings, or making your own molds.
 I have considered many options and worked on some that work.
 Two options that I probably will try is 1) using a stainless steel muffin tray, burn in the tray in an oven, then lightly sandpaper it and coat it several times with kiln wash for release.
 I will use a center piece of pipe covered with fiber paper to create the opening and fill the created ring with glass frit.